October Health – 2025 Report

 1. Promote Work-Life Balance

-Schedule short breaks throughout the day to allow employees to recharge and prevent exhaustion.
+Implement policies that encourage short breaks throughout the day to recharge mentally and physically.

-Create a culture where employees feel safe discussing their stress and mental health challenges without stigma.
+Create an environment where employees feel safe discussing stress and burnout without stigmatization.